UX STRATEGY FOR NON-DESIGNERS

-For any sort of application - everything from a digital iOS app to an analog sandwich board - you need to be able to obtain human attention and retain it for a period of time.
+In producing any form of media - whether it’s a digital iOS app or an analog sandwich board - you need to be able to obtain human attention and retain it for a period of time in order for it be successful.
 And, with that attention, you can likely motivate someone (a "user") to take some form of action - resulting in a user experience (UX).

 It sounds simple enough on the surface, but in reality, designing user experiences is difficult.
 Just putting a sandwich board on the sidewalk does not guarantee an experience will happen - let alone result in a positive experience.
 Human behavior is idiosyncratic.
-People are fickle.
+We’re a fickle species.

-In order to design compelling user experiences for humans one must understand how humans work.
-In other words, an understanding of psychology is key,
+In order to design compelling user experiences for humans, one must understand how humans work.
+In other words, an understanding of psychology is essential.

 Understand psychology???
 Meh, I don't have time for that.

 I feel your pain, but I'm here to help.
-Yes, we all have deadlines and we all feel that pull of just wanting to get something done and out the door.
-BUT, I have 3 easy to remember tips rooted in psychology that can help you apply UX strategy to anything you're involved in:
+Yes, we all have deadlines and we all feel that pull of needing to get something done as soon as possible.
+BUT, if you build something and no one sees it or uses it, did you really complete your job?
+If you’re truly looking to build something of value rather than just marking the box as “complete,” here are 3 simple tips rooted in psychology that can help you apply UX basic strategies that lead to success:

 1. Be Mindful of Basic Human Limitations